Marco Spina

-Marco Spina (born 25 January 2000) is an Italian football player who plays as a right winger for club Gubbio.
+Marco Spina (born 25 January 2000) is an Italian professional footballer who plays as a right winger for club Gubbio.

 Club career

 SPAL

 He was called up to the senior squad of SPAL several times during the 2018–19 Serie A season, but did not make any appearances.

 Loan to Gozzano

 On 23 July 2019 he joined Serie C club Gozzano on loan.
 On 25 August he made his professional Serie C debut for Gozzano as a 58th-minute substitute replacing Martín Rolle in a 2–2 away draw against Alessandria.
 He first appeared in the starting lineup on 21 September in a 2–1 away win over Pro Vercelli, he was replaced Giovanni Bruzzaniti after 53 minutes.

 Vibonese

 On 1 September 2020 he signed with Vibonese.

 Crotone

 On 31 August 2021, he signed with Serie B club Crotone and was loaned back to Vibonese for the 2021–22 season.
 On 26 July 2022, Spina was loaned by Gubbio.
 On 25 August 2023, the loan to Gubbio was renewed for the 2023–24 season.